-Most babies begin to turn around so their head faces downwards at around 28 to 30 weeks gestation.
-However, when mothers-to-be learn their babies still have their legs and bottoms facing down as their due date approaches, they might try a number of tactics to flip their unborn child around – including acupuncture.
+At around 28 to 30 weeks gestation, most babies begin to turn around so their head faces downwards.
+However, when mothers-to-be learn their babies still have their legs and bottoms facing down (a breech baby) as their due date approaches, they might try a number of tactics to flip their unborn child around – including acupuncture.

 According to Tommy’s, giving birth to a breech baby is not ideal, as it can lead to complications such as an emergency caesarean-section, more pain relief and a long labour.
 If the baby has not turned by 36 weeks, midwives typically suggest a number of things to do to turn him or her so that labour can be as straightforward as possible.

 This includes an external cephalic version (ECV), which involves a healthcare professional applying pressure to the abdomen to attempt to turn the baby manually.
 However, not only can it be uncomfortable, but it also only has a 50 per cent success rate.

 An alternative to this is acupuncture, with a study published by the US National Library of Medicine National Institutes of Health revealing this ancient Chinese treatment, together with moxibustion, “is more effective than observation in revolving foetuses in breech presentation”.

 The trial concluded it, therefore, is a “valid option for women willing to experience a natural birth”.

 According to the study of 226 breech cases, 53.6 per cent of those who received this treatment managed to turn their babies around, compared with 36.7 per cent of those who were randomised to observation.
 As a result, only 52.3 per cent of those in the first group were assigned caesarean sections, compared with 66.7 per cent of the latter cases.

 More and more expectant mothers have been trying acupuncture as a way to avoid a breech delivery, including Eva Amurri, daughter of actress Susan Sarandon and Italian director Franco Amurri.